 The Prevent Defense

-Whether you’ve been in business for a while or you’re just getting started, you want to be sure that you don’t get penalized unnecessarily.
+Whether you’ve been in business for a while or you’re just getting started, you want to make sure that you don’t lose ground with costly penalties.

 Keeping current on your filings and taxes and making sure you’re in regulatory compliance can keep your business healthy, wealthy and wise.
-Nothing’s worse than getting audited or hit with substantial interest and penalties because you decided it was more important to pay a near-term expense than your taxes.
+Nothing’s worse than getting audited or being hit with substantial late charges, higher interest rates and financial penalties because you decided it was more important to pay a near-term expense than your taxes.
 As noted earlier, the penalties and interest can kill you.

 Plenty of federal, state and local agencies are ready to assist you in making sure that you are in compliance.
 Be proactive in contacting any agency that may appear to have some say over some aspect of your business.
 As they say, it’s better to be safe than sorry.